 Yesterday, Sir David Attenborough issued his most critical warning about the effects of climate change on our planet.
 Speaking to BBC News, Sir David said that “the moment of crisis has come” in our efforts to tackle climate change.
 “We have been putting things off year after year.
 As I speak, south east Australia is on fire.
 Why?
 Because the temperatures of the earth are increasing.”
+Climate change warnings are definitely now at their most critical.

 The warning comes as Australia continues to tackle the devastating fires which have ravaged through Australia, killing it is estimated over one million mammals and stripping the vast area of its forests.
 And yet, in 2017, the Australian coalition government made the decision to axe funding to the National Climate Change Adaptation Research Facility, while Australian Scott Morrison was Treasurer.
 The decision has left Australia “not well positioned” to deal with the fires, according to the Facility’s director Jean Palutikof – clearly a master of understatement.